Magdalen Street’s hidden history:

 The lost churches Part 3, St Margaret.

-About thirty years ago, there was a little club in Magdalen Street; a brilliant little grubby hand-me-down from the age of jazz, blues and skiffle.
-Sitting towards the end of Magdalen Street it covered a distinct hole in the market for the beer drinking, flailing youth of Norwich and Norfolk who didn’t like Flicks, Ben Sherman shirts and creases in their chinos.
+About thirty years ago, there was a little club in Magdalen Street; a brilliant grubby little hand-me-down from the age of jazz, blues and skiffle.
+It sat towards the end of Magdalen Street covered a distinct hole in the market for the beer drinking, flailing youth of Norwich and Norfolk who didn’t like flicks, pastel Ben Sherman shirts, and creases in their chinos.
 It had provided a refuge for the less inclined to toe the accepted line for a good few years before.
 Originally the White Lion; a pub which during the era of Black Anna and the Jolly Butchers was bought by Albert Cooper and his brother who turned it into The Jacquard.
-It was one of the few homes to the alternative music scene in Norwich from then on and despite being sold with the name intact in the late 1970s continued to serve as a hole for the square pegs to bang themselves into.
+It had become one of the few homes to the alternative music scene in Norwich from then on and despite being sold with the name intact in the late 1970s and burning down in the early 1990s, continued to serve as a hole for the square pegs to bang themselves into.

-The conversion to punk and new wave didn’t take long, barely a blink, it fast became a regular venue for the spiky haired brigade along with the Boogie House and the Gala Ballroom for more than ten years before it eventually gave up and became flats.
-It was a seriously good little club in its heyday, no dress code, so very few wanderers ever assaulted it from the more mainstream end of Magdalen Street that catered for the more ironed and gelled and less crimped and lacquered sections of youth culture.
-It was a dark, steaming, writhing mass of all that is great about liking music most people don’t, all elbow bashing dancing and mass Breaker drinking, a fug so thick you could only cut it with a decent mohican.
+The conversion to punk and new wave didn’t take long, barely a blink.
+It fast became a regular venue for the spiky-haired brigade along with the Boogie House and the Gala Ballroom.
+It lasted for more than ten years as that before it eventually gave up and became flats.
+It was a seriously good little club in its heyday, no dress code, very few casual wanderers ever assaulted it from the more mainstream end of Magdalen Street which catered for the more ironed and gelled, and less crimped and lacquered sections of youth culture.
+It was a dark, steaming, writhing mass of all that is great about liking music most people don’t, elbow-bashing dancing and mass Breaker drinking, a cigarette and fug so thick you could only cut it with a decent mohican.
 It would blare on until we were sweaty, drunk and exhausted, throats sore from shouting over the top of The Men They Couldn’t Hang, The Circle Jerks, New Model Army, Death Cult and Bauhaus.
 We’d be belched out into the night on a breath of beer and fags to stumble off to the bench opposite to sit and finish the last can and have a final gasper before heading off home, past the other clubs as they vomited out their equally drunk slightly more pastel cargo.

-At the time at 2am, as we sat on that bench opposite with overspill bodies on the pavement in front of the hoardings or the later picket fence, themselves were in front of a piece of wasteland part of which had until recently been shops and part of the old bombed damaged Blind Institute.
-It was just a piece of rough ground, worthy of mainly ignoring, it wasn’t until years later I realised what a Nick Cave-esque secret it had under it.
+At 2am, as we sat on that bench opposite with overspill bodies on the pavement in front of the hoardings or later the picket fence in front of a piece of wasteland, some of which had until recently been shops and part of the old bombed-damaged Blind Institute.
+It was just a piece of rough ground, worthy of mainly ignoring, it wasn’t until years later I realised a Nick Cave-esque secret lurked under it.
 Like a dream, some amphetamine logic in a fevered goth’s mind.

-In 1987, NAU started a huge dig on the site, one that would be complex and rewarding and end up being a proving ground for the solidification of theories about how death dealt its cards to the paupers and criminals of Norwich from the 12th to the 15th century.
-It is the site of Sancta Margarete Fybriggate in Combusto or St Margaret Fybriggate in the burnt area, which relates to the sacking of Norwich in 1004 by Sweyn Forkbeard and his band of merry amoral filed teeth whackjobs, chances are it would have almost certainly been a wooden chapel at that point and would have made a nice bonfire to run about shouting things in old Norse.
+In 1987, the Norfolk Archaeological Unit (NAU) started a huge dig on the site, one that would be complex and rewarding, and end up being a proving ground for the solidification of various theories about how death dealt its cards to the paupers and criminals of Norwich and England from the 12th to the 15th century.
+It is the site of Sancta Margarete Fybriggate in Combusto or St Margaret Fybriggate in the burnt area.
+This directly relates to another period in the history of the street; the sacking of Norwich in 1004 by Sweyn Forkbeard and his band of merry amoral filed teeth whackjobs, chances are it would have almost certainly been a wooden chapel at that point and would have made a nice bonfire to run about shouting things in old Norse.
 It would have later been rebuilt in stone and flint.
 It also had the slightly less attractive name of St Margaret Ubi Sepeliunter Suspensi, or St Margaret where the hanged men are buried.
 It is in the general scheme of things historically a poor part of the city, so the position of being the place to plant the results of the gallows was probably foisted on the parish if there was any return either pocketed by the church or to the parish itself we will never know.
 Fyebriggegate itself would have hosted a percentage of the hangings at what is now Magdalen Gate, the remains of the wall it was attached to still sit next to that lump of flint next to the busy Bull Close and Magpie Road junction, a victim of 18th Century clearances, only recorded in a handful of sketches and etchings remain of the gate.

 The dig revealed very little of the church, a possible section of what could be the East wall, the overbuilding of the site particularly the cellars of the blind institute have removed any real evidence of the building in the 1800s.
-The impoverished nature of the parish would have probably meant it was a small building probably thatched and simple, similar to St Botolph on the other side of the old defensive bank and ditch just to the South, That is about as much as we can gain from what the ravages of the past has left of the previous past.
+The impoverished nature of the parish would have probably meant it was originally a small wooden building overbuilt in flint rubble, probably thatched and quite simple – similar to St Botolph on the other side of the old defensive bank and ditch just to the South under the Anglia Square offices, That is about as much as we can gain from what the ravages of the past has left of the previous past.

-What is interesting about the site is the number of skeletons recovered; over 1,000, 436 of these were articulated, so not just scattered bones, of these 413 were complete enough for examinations of entire bodies and all the information that this brings to the table.
+What is interesting about the site is the sheer number of skeletons recovered; over 1a thousand, 436 of these were articulated, so not just scattered bones, of these 413 were complete enough for examinations of entire bodies and all the information that this brings to the table.
 Plus there was charnel scatter both in and under the modern topsoil.

-It has of course, as is the nature of a living city, been wholeheartedly built over, now Throckmorton Yard complete with required parking and bin areas, wedged in next to Victorian and mixed modern shopfronts, on an old road to the coast.
+It has of course, as is the nature of a living city, been wholeheartedly built over, now Throckmorton Yard complete with YMCA accommodation, required parking and bin areas lives over it, wedged in to an area of Victorian and mixed modern shopfronts, near a lost city gate on an old road to the coast.

 The whole series of articles are available here: